 Cervinia resort and village are dominated by the mighty Matterhorn, or Monte Cervino as it is called in Italy.
 Unlike in Zermatt where it is viewed from a distance and therefore takes on its distinctive well-known shape, the views of the Matterhorn from Cervinia are quite different.
 Here you are more directly underneath the giant rock formation and are constantly stopping to look in awe.
 The views back down the valley are equally beautiful.

 Unfortunately, the man-made efforts haven’t exactly matched the quality that nature provided.
 The ski area has some hideous lift terminals and buildings that look more like dilapidated 80s Bond villain lairs, and parts of the village aren’t exactly postcard worthy.

-Regardless, there are elements that we love, including the cobblestone-lined pedestrian friendly main street lined with classic Italian delis selling all sorts of local specialties, cozy pizzerias, charming restaurants and a couple of fun bars to provide a just-lively-enough après scene.
+Regardless, there are elements that we love and make us keen to come back, including the cobblestone-lined pedestrian friendly main street lined with classic Italian delis selling all sorts of local specialties, cozy pizzerias, charming restaurants and a couple of fun bars to provide a just-lively-enough après scene.
 The overall vibe of Cervinia is laid-back and friendly rather than pretentious or fancy.
 Best of all, if you love Italian food, you won’t be disappointed here – on or off the slopes.

 The beginner areas in Zermatt are great.
 There are several areas with one of the main bunny slopes and magic-carpet surface lifts off to the side of the Cretaz base area.
 There are some restaurant terraces right next to the slope that provide the perfect ring-side seats for watching the little ones learn to turn – all while being waited on with wine and delicious pizza!
 The rest of the beginner areas are gentle with several options on higher slopes and there’s easy progression to the intermediate slopes.